 NEW - Franklin Covey Webinars

-MAT students can now register for two different Franklin Covey webinars instructed by MAT's National Faculty.
+MAT now offers two different Franklin Covey webinars instructed by MAT's National Faculty.
 The webinars are Leading at the Speed of Trust and The 7 Habits of Highly Effective People.

 Leading at the Speed of Trust ($65) is a three part webinar that will be offered over the course of three weeks.
 The schedule is as follows:

 - August 2, 2016 from 1-4 PM Eastern

 - August 9, 2016 from 1-4 PM Eastern

 - August 16, 2016 from 1-4 PM Eastern

 The 7 Habits of Highly Effective People ($85) is a four part webinar that will be offered over the course of four weeks.
 The schedule is as follows:

 - August 18, 2016 from 12:30-4:30 PM Eastern